Ancient Egyptian royal ships

 Several ancient Egyptian solar ships and boat pits were found in many ancient Egyptian sites.
-The most famous is the Khufu ship now preserved in the Grand Egyptian Museum.
+The most famous is the Khufu ship, which is now preserved in the Grand Egyptian Museum.
 The full-sized ships or boats were buried near ancient Egyptian pyramids or temples at many sites.
 The history and function of the ships are not precisely known.
-They might be of the type known as a "solar barge", a ritual vessel to carry the resurrected king with the sun god Ra across the heavens.
-However, some ships bear signs of being used in water, and it is possible that these ships were funerary barges.
+They are most commonly created as a "solar barge", a ritual vessel to carry the resurrected king with the sun god Ra across the heavens.
+This is a common theme in the Pyramid Texts, and these buried boats might be a real-life equivalent of solar barges.
+Similarly, another explanation behind these boats is that they were built for past kings to carry them to the afterlife.
+Because of these ships' association with the sun, they are often found in an east-west orientation in order to follow the path of the sun.

+Many of these boats are found in either a planked form or as a boat-like structure.
+For example, many of the well-known solar ships like the Khufu ship are found as an intact boat or as boat remains.
+However, other evidence of ancient Egyptian boats comes from what are known as "boat pits" or "boat graves", which are pits that are in the shape of a boat.
+These boat pits are often found near pyramids or tombs and are thus assumed to be associated with solar ships.
+Some examples of these include Niuserre's solar ship and the Djedefre solar ship.